Sporty cyclist's end in ethical upset (8)

 (I've seen this before)

-'cyclist's end in ethical upset' is the subsidiary indication.
+'cyclist's end in ethical upset' is the wordplay.

 'in' indicates putting letters inside.

-(Other definitions for athletic that I've seen before include "Good at running and jumping", "With a strong and well proportioned body", "Given to partaking in sporting events", "Muscular", "Strong and active, good at sports", "Sporty, fit", "Lithe act (anag)", "Vigorous", "Lithe cat (anag.)" and "Strong and sporty".)
+(Other definitions for athletic that I've seen before include "Good at running and jumping", "With a strong and well proportioned body", "Given to partaking in sporting events", "Team", "Strong and active, good at sports", "Good at sports", "Lithe act (anag)", "Muscular", "Lithe cat (anag.)" and "Wigan, for example".)